-- Please include the sentence I am available February 25 March 1, 2019 and can commit to attend all 5 days of the event.
-If you cannot commit to attend all 5 days of the event, please explain. - Provide a brief summary of your professional background (no more than one half page).
+- Please include the sentence, "I am available June 13 17, 2022 and can commit to attend all 5 days of the event".
+If you cannot commit to attend all 5 days of the event, please explain. - Provide a brief summary of your professional background (no more than half a page).
 Please note, if you are selected as a participant, information provided in answer to this question will be made available to the other participants to facilitate networking at the Ideas Lab workshop. - How do you see your expertise and interests contributing to realizing the goal of this workshop? (no more than half a page).